5 Things Not to Do When You're Running a Small Business

 Your strategy, your marketing plan, your target market -- nothing is set in stone.
 The world is changing more and more rapidly each day.
 Your industry will likely experience a shift, whether slight or monumental, at some point.
 As a small business, you are at a disadvantage, because your resources are a lot more limited.
 But you have a priceless advantage in ability to change course and adapt far quicker than a larger organization.

-And, of course, don't be too afraid of making your own mistakes!
+Also, of course, don't be too afraid of making your own mistakes!